jimbaker/tagstr/docs/pep.rst

 Tool Support
 ============

-Annotating tag functions
+Annotating Tag Functions
 ------------------------

 Tag functions can be annotated in a number of ways, such as to support an IDE or a linter for the underlying DSL.
 For example, both PyCharm and VSCode have specific support for embedding DSLs:

-* PyCharm call this `language injections
+* PyCharm calls this `language injections
   <https://www.jetbrains.com/help/pycharm/using-language-injections.html>`_.

 * VScode calls this `embedded languages